Private, In-Home Tutoring in Wellington, Kansas

-SchoolTutoring Academy’s tutoring programs for Wellington students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Wellington, Kansas students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The Wellington Unified School District strives to provide a culture of respect and collaboration for its students, faculty, staff, and parents.
 Students are expected to take part in their own learning, with the support of the faculty and parents.
 All students are given opportunities for success and are expected to reach for them.
 Teachers want all students to succeed, and offer support and guidance, as well as instruction, to help this happen.
 Students are given clear expectations of what they’re supposed to learn by the end of each year.
 Teachers have the freedom to modify their lessons to fit the needs of individual students.